hariadivicky/nano/README.md

 ### Using Middleware

-Using middleware on certain route
+Using middleware in certain route

 ```go
 app.GET("/change-password", verifyTokenMiddleware(), changePasswordHandler)
 ```

-You could chaining middleware or handler
+You can chains the middlewares (handler)

 ```go
 app.GET("/secret", verifyStepOne(), verifyStepTwo(), grantAccessHandler, logChangeHandler)